2023 WGC Advisory Board

 The Women's Giving Circle Advisory Board is made up of a diverse group of women from all sectors who live, work and/or volunteer in Howard County and are working to promote philanthropy among women in order to give grants to programs that focus on women and girls.
-We are proud that 100% of our 2022 Advisory Board has not only given time and talent, but has also given financial support to further the WGC's mission.
+We are proud that 100% of our 2025 Advisory Board does not only give time and talent, but also gives financial support to further the WGC's mission.

 The WGC Advisory Board is committed to transparency in every aspect of our organization and our funding.